 Curiosity and creativity (a.k.a 'puzzle' (Lam, 2011)): By temperament, given unlimited time and funding, academics would simply study whatever interests them most for the satisfaction of a puzzle solved in an innovative way.
 How can you frame your needs in a way that will pique the curiosity of researchers, challenge them and give them opportunities to conduct creative, original and publishable work?

-Impact: Some academic researchers want to make a positive impact upon society (Reed, 2018) (i.e. 'altruism'), whilst others are intrinsically motivated by the act of working with itself (i.e. 'utility').
-How will working with your company give these researchers a unique opportunity to make a difference that is significant and meaningful, and at a scale ?
+Impact: Some academic researchers want to make a positive impact upon society (Reed, 2018) (i.e. 'altruism'), whilst others are intrinsically motivated by the act of working with business itself (i.e. 'utility').
+How will working with your company give these researchers a unique opportunity to make a difference that is significant and meaningful, and at a scale not otherwise possible?

-Career (a.k.a 'ribbon' (Lam, 2011)): Increasingly, generating such benefits in the real world is now rewarded, with some contribution to winning research funding and promotion (see Sect. .3).
+Career (a.k.a 'ribbon' (Lam, 2011)): Increasingly, generating such benefits in the real world is now rewarded, with some contribution to winning research funding and promotion (see Sect.
+5.3).
 How can you provide evidence of impact from research that can be used by researchers in evaluation exercises?